 Owners also had to fill out a survey to measure levels of the Big Five personality traits, according to the research team: agreeableness, neuroticism, extraversion, conscientiousness, and openness.

 And in the same way, they completed a questionnaire about the personality that best matched their dog’s.
 Consequently, the results were a resounding success and were published in the journal.
+It says a lot about dogs and their owners relationship.

 And the results…